19 Ways To Create Good Karma.

 11. Go vegan for 24-hours.
 Eat nothing that comes from an animal for one entire day (or the rest of your life!).
 Think of the suffering that animals go through before reaching our plates.

 13. Don’t start any fights.
-For an entire day, or as often as you can, surrender and lay down your sword.
+For an entire day, or as often as you can, surrender, make friends, and lay down your sword.
 Treat every potentially volatile situation with complete compassion and patience and allow your inner voice of reason to be your guide.
 This includes thoughts when driving!
 No road rage!

 14. Get out of bed in a good mood.
 Never again wake up on the wrong side of the bed.
 If you do, don’t take it seriously.
 Look in the mirror, smile and remind yourself that it’s great to be alive.